nexustech24/nexustech24/README.md

 **[![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&random=false&width=435&lines=nexustech)](https://git.io/typing-svg)**

+# NOTE

+Some browsers, like Edge, may say that my complied programs are "malicious" You could look into the source code, it usually happens because the complied exe doesn't have a signature.

 # About Me ℹ️
 * 🔭 I’m working on NexusSurf (old codename StellarSurf).
 * 📫 How to reach me: xavedxub@nexustech.freewebhostmost.com, Spacehey: armannita, Bitview: armannita.